fchauvel/MAD/README.md

     * Test that rejection count is not cumulative
     * Test that the simulation call back the display
  * Refactorings
-    * Extract monitoring into a separate simulated entity, which can be configured throughout the settings
-    * Format of the logs should be defined by the service itself, not by the factory
     * A test factory shared among simulation test